 Navigating to Type Declaration

-- ReSharper or ReSharper Ultimate is installed in Visual Studio.
+(Visual Studio only) ReSharper or ReSharper Ultimate is installed in Visual Studio.

 To navigate to a type declaration

 In dotMemory, in any view that displays object types, right-click a type* you need.

-- In the context menu, select .
-This will open the Find Type Declaration window that lists all found type declarations in running IDE instances.
+If more than one IDE instance is found, dotMemory will open the Navigate to Type Declaration window that lists all found type declarations in running IDE instances.
 Click a specific declaration to navigate.

 After you navigate to any type declaration at least once, the Ctrl+L shortcut.action will be available via the